bneidlinger/RobotWars/RobotWars_app_code.md

         // --- START: Populate Controls Snippet Dropdown ---
-        // Needs to happen AFTER login state is confirmed and UI is potentially visible
-        // Can also happen after a short delay, or rely on controls object being ready if (typeof controls !== 'undefined' && controls.populateCodeSnippetSelect) {
+        // Needs to happen AFTER login state is confirmed and UI is potentially visible if (typeof controls !== 'undefined' && controls.populateCodeSnippetSelect) {
             console.log("[AuthHandler _onLoginSuccess] Populating main editor snippet dropdown...");
             // Using a small delay here too might be safer if controls initialization